 REVISION RHINOPLASTY – NASAL RESHAPING

 Revision rhinoplasty is more challenging than primary rhinoplasty for several reasons.
 First is the altered “geography” of the nose.
 At the time of the primary rhinoplasty, distorted cartilage was removed to make the nose straight and restore function.
 Therefore, in revision rhinoplasty, the cartilage needed for reconstruction is no longer available.
 Depending on the amount of cartilage that remains, the need to borrow cartilage from behind one ear (an auricular graft) or even from a rib (costal cartilage graft) to restore nasal form and function is not uncommon.
 Although the ear incision is camouflaged well and does not change the shape, size, form or function of the donor ear, and the incision for the rib is hidden under a bra/bikini, the need to borrow neighboring cartilage means an extra incision.
 Dr. Lopez will determine if cartilage is necessary to restore your nose to a more natural form as well as where the cartilage should come from.
 Dr. Lopez and Dr. Perro do not use synthetic implants when performing rhinoplasty.
 There are situations where Dr. Lopez and Dr. Perro will use irradiated rib cartilage, for instance in older patients where ear cartilage will not provide sufficient support.

 Nasal lining that has undergone surgery is also subject to scar tissue, which increases the complexity of revision surgery.
 Therefore, the amount of surgical time required to perform revision rhinoplasty typically is longer than primary rhinoplasty.

 Revision rhinoplasty may have its own set of special considerations but it also can be the most rewarding.
 If you are considering revision rhinoplasty (regardless of where you elect to have the surgery performed) it is essential that you consider a board certified facial plastic surgeon.
 Why?
 Because facial plastic surgeons have unique board certifications in both head and neck surgery and cosmetic and reconstructive surgery.
 Dr. Lopez and Dr. Perro have an extensive experience in revision rhinoplasty.
-He has patients that travel from all over the country to seek out his expertise.
+They have patients that travel from all over the country to seek out their expertise.